 Can this treatment be combined with other therapies?

-Yes, dendritic cell immunotherapy can be combined with other cancer treatments like chemotherapy, radiation, or surgery to enhance their effectiveness.
+Yes, dendritic cell immunotherapy can be combined with other cancer treatments, such as chemotherapy, radiation, or surgery, to enhance their effectiveness.

 Are there any risks involved?

 The main risks are related to the infusion process and the possibility of mild side effects such as flu-like symptoms.
-Serious reactions are rare but can include allergic responses or other complications.
+Severe reactions are rare but can include allergic responses or other complications.

 How many treatment sessions are needed?